 Add the name and title of your subject.
 Incorporate other supporting text, such as quotes, and add your company’s branding (colors, logos, etc.).

 Read more: Best Video Editing Software for Beginners

-This is a great example of a video testimonial.
+This is a great example of a testimonial video.
 And the editing makes it stand out even more.

-A well-made client testimonial video can do wonders for your business.
+A well-made customer testimonial video can do wonders for your business.
 And since this is the sort of content that can help you close leads, it’s worth the investment.

-If you’d like some more information about client testimonials, feel free to reach out to us.
-We’d be happy to help.
+If you’d like some more information about customer testimonials, feel free to reach out to us.
+We’d be happy to help!